-Application and admission University College Tilburg: Liberal Arts and Sciences
+Application and admission for University College Tilburg: Liberal Arts and Sciences

-To be eligible for admission to a research university, you must have a high school diploma that is considered equal to the highest level of secondary education in the Netherlands (the Dutch VWO diploma).
-Examples of diplomas which are accepted for admission include the
+To be eligible for admission to a research university such as Tilburg University, you must have a high school diploma equal to the highest level of secondary education in the Netherlands (the Dutch vwo diploma).

-You can review a list of most commonly accepted diplomas on our website, or, if your diploma is not listed, submit an application request.
+You can review a list of most commonly accepted diplomas on our website.

-Haven’t obtained your diploma yet?
-You are welcome to apply when you are in the final year of your secondary education, but only if you will graduate before the start of your program at Tilburg University (at the end of August).
+- Haven’t obtained your diploma yet?
+You are welcome to apply if you are in the final year of your secondary education, but only if you will graduate before the start of your program at Tilburg University (i.e., by the end of August).

 English language requirements

-- Academic IELTS (minimum score 6.0 overall and a minimum score of 5.5 for all subscores);
+- Academic IELTS with a minimum overall score of 6.0 and a minimum score of 5.5 for each section.

-For a full overview and exceptions, review our paragraph on English language requirements.
+For a full overview and list of exemptions, please check out our English language requirements.

 As a student of Liberal Arts and Sciences, you will all contribute to the quality of your own - and each other’s - learning experience.
-Our admission process ensures you will be studying alongside other interesting, ambitious and globally-minded students.
+Our admission process ensures you will be studying alongside other interesting, motivated, engaged, ambitious, and globally-minded students.

 For Liberal Arts and Sciences we seek candidates who display: